manuraj23/User-Feedback-System/README.md

 - `db.js`: Establishes connection to MongoDB database.
 - `feedbackModel.js`: Defines the schema for storing feedback data.
 - `feedbackRoutes.js`: Defines the API routes.
-- `app.js`: Sets up the Express server and integrates routes.
+- `server.js`: Entry point for the backend server, initializes the app and connects to the database.

 ---